Azure/lza-oracle/terraform/bootstrap/single_instance/README.md

 Next, you go to `terraform/bootstrap/single_instance` directory and create `fixtures.tfvars` file, which contains ssh public key used for deploying a virtual machine on Azure.

 This is a sample `fixtures.tfvars` file.
+For more reference on all variables you can set, see [variables description](variables.md)

 ```tf:fixtures.tfvars
 ssh_key = "ssh-rsa xxxxxxxxxxxxxx.local"